-We Can't Forget Just How Insane the Menendez Brothers Murder Case Was in Its Day—or in Any Day
+Remembering How Much of a Circus the Menendez Brothers Murder Case Was in Its Day—or in Any Day - E!
+Online

+Twenty-five years later, they also have their TikTok fans, a rather youthful crowd (obviously) newly discovering who these now 53- and 50-year-old siblings are and singing—or lip-syncing, such as to Britney Spears' "Criminal"—their support and full-on crushing on Erik in their videos.
+"It's a lot of kids going back, watching Court TV, seeing how everything was portrayed, but looking at it with a fresh set of eyes and a different set of values," observed New York Times technology reporter Taylor Lorenz on an April episode of 20/20 about the disturbing trend.

+Though it's not as if Erik and Lyle didn't have their analog fans back in the day, regardless of what they did.

-On Aug.
-20, 1989, at around 10 p.m., Erik and Lyle Menendez shot their parents to death in their Beverly Hills mansion, a 9,000-square-foot Mediterranean-style home previously leased by the likes of Prince and Elton Johnbefore the couple bought it less than a year before the murders.
+What they did, at around 10 p.m. on Aug.
+20, 1989, was shoot their parents to death in their Beverly Hills mansion, a 9,000-square-foot Mediterranean-style home previously leased by the likes of Prince and Elton John before Jose and Kitty Menendez bought it less than a year before the murders.

-Jose Menendez, a 45-year-old entertainment executive, was shot point-blank in the back of the head with a 12-gauge shotgun and was found in the den, where he and his wife of 26 years, Kitty Menendez, 47, had been watching a movie.
+Jose, a 45-year-old entertainment executive, was shot point-blank in the back of the head with a 12-gauge shotgun and was found in the den, where he and his wife of 26 years, Kitty, 47, had been watching a movie.
 Kitty tried to get away, and was found lying in a pool of blood in the hallway, shot in the arms, chest and face.
-Both were also shot in the kneecap, which was supposed to make it look like a hit job.
+Both were also shot in the kneecap, which was supposed to make it look like a professional hit job.

 Surprised to not hear any sirens after making all that noise, the brothers got in the car and dumped the guns somewhere off of Mulholland Drive, then threw the spent shotgun shells and their bloody clothes in a dumpster at a gas station.
 They bought movie tickets in Century City for a film they didn't see, then went to Santa Monica, where they tried to find one of Lyle's friends who could serve as an alibi; unable to find the guy, they drove back home.

 At 11:47 p.m., 21-year-old Lyle called 911, sobbing to the dispatcher, "Somebody killed my parents!"
-(The call would later be parodied in The Cable Guy, in which the world is awaiting the verdict on a former child star accused of killing his twin brother, both played by Ben Stiller.)
-The brothers told police they'd gone to the movies to see the latest Bond film License to Kill, but the line was too long so they saw Batman.
+(Law & Order did its own version of the crime in which the killer wasn't the son, but it started with the young man crying into the phone that his parents were dead.
+The call was also parodied in The Cable Guy, in which the world is awaiting the verdict on a former child star accused of killing his twin brother, both played by Ben Stiller.)

+The Menendezes told police they'd gone to the movies to see the latest Bond film License to Kill, but the line was too long so they saw Batman.
 Afterward, they said they went to the annual "Taste of L.A." festival in Santa Monica and then returned home to find their parents had been brutally murdered.

-A bodyguard Lyle hired for about 10 days testified that Lyle said his parents were "murdered by either the cartel or the mob and he was in fear for his life."
+A bodyguard Lyle hired for about 10 days testified that his client said his parents were "murdered by either the cartel or the mob and he was in fear for his life."

 In the week immediately following the killings, Lyle—a Rolex-sporting prep school grad who had been suspended from Princeton for plagiarism—returned to New Jersey, where he test-drove a Porsche (calling the Alfa Romeo he had at home a "piece of s--t") and went shopping for clothes.
 He also put a put a $300,000 down payment on a restaurant that specialized in buffalo wings in Princeton, N.J., where he and Erik were born, later that year.

-Note: (A previous version of this story was originally published April 25, 2017, at 4 a.m.
-PT; updated April 26, 2018, at 10:15 a.m.
-PT)